rinnakk/nue-asr/README.md

 Run `nue-asr --help` for more information.

 ## Python usage
-The example of python interface is as follows:
+The example of Python interface is as follows:
 ```python
 import nue_asr